puppetlabs/puppet-resource_api/docs/hands-on-lab/06-implementing-the-provider.md

 ## Implementing the Provider

 Every provider needs a `get` method, that returns a list of currently existing resources and their attributes from the remote target.
-For the HUE Hub, this is requires a call to the `lights` endpoint and some data transformation to the format puppet expects.
+For the HUE Hub, this is requires a call to the `lights` endpoint and some data transformation to the format Puppet expects.

 ### Reading the state of the lights

-Replace the example `get` function in `lib/puppet/provider/hue_light/hue_light.rb` with the following snippet:
+Replace the example `get` function in `lib/puppet/provider/hue_light/hue_light.rb` with the following code:

 ```
   # @summary